 Copyright © 2001-2014, Nick Anthony Fiorenza, All Rights Reserved

-In this section: Learn about Predictions for our next Solar Cycle #25, the Solar Minimum and Global Cooling, our current Solar Cycle #24 (2013); our last Solar Cycle #23; about Solar Cycles in general, about our changing interstellar environment; and about the effects of Solar Flares for humans and human consciousness.
+In this section: Learn about Predictions for our next Solar Cycle #25, the Solar Minimum and Global Cooling, our current Solar Cycle #24 (2013-14); our last Solar Cycle #23; about Solar Cycles in general, about our changing interstellar environment; and about the effects of Solar Flares for humans and human consciousness.